-What follows is an introductory adventure for first level characters; it should take 3 to 5 hours to complete and is very much in the old-school vein.
-At various points during the adventure text, the GM will be directed to call for a dice roll against a specified difficulty level (abbreviated DL).
-Should the characters have any relevant talents, remember to let the players add the talent level to the roll; the character's experience level should also be added if the action relates to the character's calling.
+What follows is an introductory adventure for first level characters; it should take one or 2 sessions to complete and is very much in the old-school dungeon-crawl vein.
+At various points during the adventure text, the referee will be directed to call for a dice roll against a specified difficulty level (abbreviated DL); should the characters have any relevant talents, remember to let the players add the talent level to the roll; the character's experience level should also be added if the action relates to the character's calling.